EnyuPan/TLC-Schedule-Optimization/README.md

 ## Inputs

-The demand prediction script requires only 1 input file: The exported Excel file from "system data export."
+The demand prediction script requires only 1 input file: The exported Excel file from "system data export" from WCO.
 It requires the same export that is used for 1-on-1 statistics, which is the default.

 The schedule creation script `main.py` takes in three files: **demand**, **availability**, and **desired hours** spreadsheets.
 The information they represent is described in more detail in the file `Schedule Optimization Formulation 2.pdf`.
 They must be placed in the same directory as the script file (`main.py`), and *they must be in the same format as the example spreadsheets in this folder* (described below).